-However far along (or behind) you feel you are, here is my helpful checklist for making sure you are fully prepped for the holiday season:
+However far along (or behind) you feel you are in making preparations for the holiday season, here are some ideas to help you get ready for the holiday season:

 Look at Your Team

 If you are expecting a significant increase in orders, consider whether your current team will be able to deal efficiently with the extra workload.
 You may need to ask them to work extra hours, or even think about hiring in some extra help to cover the holiday period.

 While it is quieter, take some time to review your order process and see if there are any ways you can make time and cost savings.
 This is the perfect time to take a trial with OrderSpace, for example, because you need to be at your most efficient for the festive season.

 Make sure you have delivery options in place that suit your stockists' needs if they are likely to need a quick turnaround, for example.
 Review your current providers and see if there are any new options available to you.

 Running out of the everyday supplies you need to be able to fulfil orders can hold things up and end up being very expensive if you have to source items in a hurry.
 I'm thinking about stuff like postal bags and boxes, labels, printed branding etc. Take the time now to make sure you have more than enough of everything you need.